Congress set to lose Jalandhar by polls, sitting MP had passed away during Rahul Gandhi's Bharat Jodo Yatra

 The counting of the crucial Jalandhar Lok Sabha by-polls, in which the Aam Aadmi Party (AAP), the Bharatiya Janata Party (BJP), the Congress, and the Shiromani Akali Dal (SAD) engaged in a four-corner contest, is in its last leg.
-As per the data available on the Election Commission website, the Aam Aadmi Party is emerging as the clear winner in the race, with Congress lagging behind by over 52,000 votes (at 12:40 PM).
+As per the data available on the Election Commission website, the Aam Aadmi Party emerged as the clear winner in the race, handing a defeat to the Congress for the first time in 25 years.

-At the time of publishing this report, Aam Aadmi Party (AAP) candidate Sushil Kumar Rinku was leading with 2,75,188 votes while Congress managed to secure 2,23,188 votes.
-BJP has secured 130239 seats while SAD has managed to bag 138499 seats.
+The AAP has won the Jalandhar Lok Sabha seat, a Congress bastion for decades, with a margin of 58,691 votes.

 The incumbent AAP government in Punjab fielded Sushil Kumar Rinku from Jalandhar’s seat.
 Sushil Kumar Rinku is a former Congress MLA from the Jalandhar West constituency in the previous assembly who switched to AAP.